rdegges/rdegges-blog/articles/2012/successful-github-development.md

     -   GitHub hooks to automatically build your documentation whenever your project is updated.
     -   The ability to generated PDF downloads for your documentation.
-    -   The ability to support multiple versions of documentation for your project (v0.1, v0.2, etc...).
+    -   The ability to support multiple versions of documenation for your project (v0.1, v0.2, etc...).

-### 2. Use Git Flow
+​2.
+Use Git Flow

 [git-flow][] is a popular Git branching model (and addon) that provides a simple way to work with stable projects.
 The idea of git-flow is that each project